hazimrnz11/MyPortfolio/README.md

 # MyPortfolio
-As a beginner with a different study field, i have make my small portfolio
+As a beginner with a different study field, i have made my small portfolio